 Our society cannot afford such a disruption, in the economic, social and ethic sense.
 Even though science has progressed dramatically since the Spanish flu of 1918, we are even more vulnerable due to denser population and global travel and trade.
 This calls for preparedness throughout our society.

 This has not been the first pandemic, nor will it be the last.
 In this report, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) estimates that “another 1.7 million currently ‘undiscovered’ viruses exist in mammals and birds – of which up to 827,000 could have the ability to infect people.”
 They quantify the “cost of COVID-19 of $8-16 trillion globally by July 2020 […].
 The experts estimate the cost of reducing risks to prevent pandemics to be 100 times less than the cost of responding to such pandemics”.

-The manufacturing industry was also hit hard.
+The manufacturing industry was hit hard.
 Many factories suspended their production in March, 2020 in order not to spread the virus among factory workers.
 This was certainly the case for the automotive industry, which suffered from shortage of workers and supplies.
-Production was partially resumed in most cases a couple of months later, with reduced production capacity and safety measures in place This was for instance the case in the automotive industry.
+Production was partially resumed in most cases a couple of months later, with reduced production capacity and safety measures in place.

 This crisis brings back memories of 9/11.
 The idea of weaponizing airplanes was unknown before those terrorist attacks in 2001.
 The impact on society was big, shutting down air transportation for a month or so.
 Only after the airline industry defined credible counter-measures (cockpit locks, air marshals, improved passenger vetting), air traffic could gradually return to normal.

-So with proper measures, industry can become pandemic-proof.
+So we believe that with proper measures, industry can indeed become pandemic-proof.